-He wanted to avoid stereotypes and typical tropes associated with black characters, specifically the outdated “Magical Negro“.
+He wanted to avoid stereotypes and typical tropes associated with black characters.
 He was very protective of T’Challa’s motivations throughout the making of Civil War, keeping his focus on Black Panther’s motivation (namely, misguided revenge on Bucky)

 The actor said he knew how important the character was to mass audiences, particularly people of African descent and their history would influence the film and its fictional country of Wakanda.